Wilhelman/Sonic-Pinball-Party/README.md

 ## About the game

 We have chosen to emulate one of the levels Sonic Pinball Party game (Game Boy Advance, 2003).
 The level selected is called Clawtz.
+You can see n original gameplay [here](https://youtu.be/Fh9MWeipSW0?t=1161).

 ## Installation instructions